OPSILab/Data-model-mapper-frontend/docs/usage.md

 ![](images/save-dialog.png)

-Chose a univoque Map ID and a name for the map settings and then click save.
+Chose a univoque Map ID and a name for the map record and then click save.

 ## Updating

-If you want to update map settings, click on **UPDATE**  button
+If you want to update map record, click on **UPDATE**  button

 ![](images/home-after-save.png)